pytorch/pytorch/docs/source/quantization.rst

   # attach a global qconfig, which contains information about what kind
   # of observers to attach.
 Use 'fbgemm' for server inference and
   # 'qnnpack' for mobile inference.
+Other quantization configurations such
+  # as selecting symmetric or assymetric quantization and MinMax or L2Norm
+  # calibration techniques can be specified here.
   model_fp32.qconfig = torch.quantization.get_default_qconfig('fbgemm')

-  # fuse the activations to preceding layers, where applicable
+  # Fuse the activations to preceding layers, where applicable.
-  # this needs to be done manually depending on the model architecture
+  # This needs to be done manually depending on the model architecture.
+  # Common fusions include `conv + relu` and `conv + batchnorm + relu`
   model_fp32_fused = torch.quantization.fuse_modules(model_fp32, [['conv', 'relu']])

-  # prepare the model for static quantization
+  # Prepare the model for static quantization.
+This inserts observers in
+  # the model that will observe activation tensors during calibration.
   model_fp32_prepared = torch.quantization.prepare(model_fp32_fused)

   # calibrate the prepared model to determine quantization parameters for activations